ZhixueD/Inventory-data-pipeline-connnet-cloud-database-to-cloud-data-warehouse/README.md

 The whole configurations may involve the following steps:

-1. Set up Google cloud SQL for MySQL Server database
+1. Set up Google cloud SQL for MySQL Server database, and create a database
 2. load data to Cloud SQL from Google cloud storage
 3. Create and run a Cloud Data Fusion ETL job
 4. View the results in BigQuery

-## 1. Set up Google cloud SQL for MySQL Server database
+## 1. Set up Google cloud SQL for MySQL Server database, and create a database

 (1) Create a Cloud SQL instance